Tooling Design for Injection Molding

-Designing the mold and its various components (referred to as tooling) for complex, critical-use plastic parts and products is a highly technical and often complex process.
+Designing the tool and its various components (referred to as tooling) for complex plastic parts and products is a highly technical and often complex process.
 When the right tooling decisions are made, production is optimized, costs are reduced, and quality and customer satisfaction are improved.

-In general, complex injection-molded products with tight tolerances require complex molds.
-This is where the rigor of the scientific molding process comes into play—Kaysun engineers rely on their in-depth knowledge and training about material behavior and mold design to construct the highest-quality mold for the project.
+In general, injection-molded products with tight tolerances require complex molds.
+This is where the rigor of the scientific molding process comes into play — Kaysun engineers rely on their in-depth knowledge and training about material behavior and tool design to construct the highest-quality tool for the project.

 The Importance of Material Selection in Your Tooling Design

 An important tooling design consideration is selecting the proper grade of steel.
 The correct steel hardness must be determined to maintain the proper balance between wear and toughness so tooling components don’t wear out prematurely.
-The mold is one of the most expensive parts of the injection molding process—we engineer them with the proper design and materials so they have the longest possible life with minimal maintenance.
+The tool is one of the most expensive parts of the injection molding process — we engineer them with the proper design and materials so they have the longest possible life with minimal maintenance.
 Some of the main factors to consider are:

 - the size of the production run